-The Samsung 7 Series is an entry-level, budget 4k TV, sitting at the bottom of Samsung's 2020 4k TV lineup.
+The Samsung TU7000 is an entry-level, budget 4k TV, sitting at the bottom of Samsung's 2020 4k TV lineup.
 It replaces the Samsung RU7100, and its competitors are the Vizio V Series 2020, the Sony X750H, and the LG UN7300.
 Like most entry-level Samsung TVs, it's no longer widely available in North America and is mainly sold as one of its many variants, including the Samsung TU700D at Costco and Sam's Club, during big sales like Black Friday.
 As an entry-level TV, it doesn't support any advanced gaming features, like HDMI 2.1 bandwidth or variable refresh rate technology, but it supports HDR10 and HDR10+.

-The Samsung TU7000 is decent for watching movies in HDR in a completely dark room.
-It has a high contrast ratio and outstanding black uniformity, which helps with dark room performance as there's no distracting blooming around bright objects.
+The Samsung TU7000 is unremarkable for watching HDR movies.
+It has a decent contrast ratio and outstanding black uniformity, which helps with dark room performance as there's no distracting blooming around bright objects.
 There's also very little black crush, so fine details in dark scenes are preserved well.
-Unfortunately, it doesn't have a wide HDR color gamut and doesn't get bright enough to make highlights in HDR content pop, so although HDR looks decent, it's not very vibrant or realistic.
+Unfortunately, the TV has a limited color gamut, inadequate color volume, and bad HDR brightness, so colors lack vibrancy and realism, and highlights don't stand out the way they should with HDR content.

-Note that with Samsung TVs, the four letters after the short model code (FXZA in this case) can vary between regions, and even between different retailers.
+Note that with Samsung TVs, the four letters after the short model code (FXZA in this case) can vary between regions and even between different retailers.
 We expect them all to perform about the same, but there may be some minor differences between them, including the tuners included.

 Size | US Model | Short Model Code |